-A restricted inspection was possible only of the roof and chimneys from ground level.
+A restricted inspection was possible of the chimneys from ground/ street level only.

 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.